tonysheng01/Breakout/README.md

 4. **Sticky paddle (pink icon):** Enables the "sticky paddle" feature for a short period of time, making the ball stuck on the paddle when being caught.
 Useful for adjusting the ball's launching position and angle.
 5. **Confuse (red icon):** Temporarily places the scene upside-down and inverts all control.
 You might not want this.
 6. **Chaos (dark crimson icon):** Creates a chaotic effect where the scene is heavily distorted, lasting for a few seconds.
 Avoid at all costs!
-> Hint: powerups with reddish icons are generally associated with unwanted effects.

 ### Customizing the Levels
 The game contains 4 built-in levels which can be easily modified based on the player's interest.
 Level data is stored in text files under `/levels`.
 Each level is represented by a matrix of numbers where the meaning of individual numbers differ: